Extending your visa in the UK

 You should make your visa application within 3 months of the start date of the Work Placement/Study Abroad Year, or after completing the placement/study abroad year and within 3 months of the course start date of the next academic year.

-- Undergraduate or Taught Postgraduate student complete and return this CAS Request form
+- Undergraduate or Taught Postgraduate students CAS Request form

-- Undergraduate student undertaking a Work Placement year or a Study Abroad year complete and return this CAS Request form
+- Undergraduate students undertaking a work placement or a study abroad year CAS Request form

 You must submit a scanned copy of a bank statement or a financial sponsorship letter with your CAS request form.
-A CAS request cannot be authorised until you demonstrate that you meet the UKVI financial requirements.
+A CAS request cannot be authorised until you demonstrate that you meet the UK Visas and Immigration (UKVI) financial requirements.
 A CAS is usually issued within five working days of the request being received.

 There are strict rules about how much money you need to have access to for your living expenses (maintenance).